Design-Based Inference under Random Potential Outcomes: Random Potential Outcomes and Mechanism-Level Estimands

-where the weights \( \nu_{ni} \in \mathbb{R} \) satisfy \( \nu_{ni} \geq 0 \). \end{definition} This quantity defines a finite-sample causal estimand under RPO, expressed as a weighted average of unit-level causal functionals.
-The canonical RPO estimand $\tau_{\mathrm{RPO}}$ in \eqref{eq:simpleRPOtau} arises as a special case for particular choices of the weights.
-Our setup allows for general fixed weighting schemes $\nu_{ni}$, providing greater flexibility in defining estimands.
+where the weights \( \nu_{ni} \in \mathbb{R} \) satisfy \( \nu_{ni} \geq 0 \). \end{definition} The canonical RPO estimand $\tau_{\mathrm{RPO}}$ in \eqref{eq:simpleRPOtau} arises as a special case under particular choices of the weights.
+More generally, the formulation accommodates arbitrary fixed weighting schemes $\nu_{ni}$.

-More importantly, $\tau_n$ integrates over latent randomness $\omega$, defining causal estimands as expectations over both treatment assignment and outcome-level heterogeneity.

-The estimand $\tau_n$ does not rely on Assumption~\ref{as:randomisation}; it is mathematically well-defined regardless of whether $z$ and $\omega$ are independent.
-However, the dependence structure between $z$ and $\omega$ influences the potential outcomes $\tilde{y}_i$ and thus affects the value of the estimand.
-In the causal inference literature, selecting the right estimand involves specifying a target quantity that captures the scientific question of interest under the assumed data-generating process.
-Different assumptions about the relationship between $z$ and $\omega$ lead to different estimands, each carrying its own causal or associational interpretation.
+The estimand $\tau_n$ is defined on the joint law of $(z,\omega)$ and remains mathematically well-defined regardless of whether treatment assignment and latent outcome variation are independent.
+Different assumptions on the joint law therefore induce different causal or associational interpretations.